Andrettin/Wyrmsun/readme.txt

 - Neutral faction buildings (like Mercenary Camps) are now only accessible for the owner of the settlement they are located in.
 - Neutral faction buildings can now spawn neutral hostile units if the building is located in a non-owned settlement.
 - Mercenary Camps are now indestructible.
+- Added Tribal Camp building, which is used for the new Minor Tribe faction type.
+Tribal Camps function in a similar way to Mercenary Camps.

 * Characters
 - Added Thiodolf, recruitable from the Wolfing Clan.